SAP/fundamental-styles/docs/pages/components/bar.md

 <br>

 ## Header with SubHeader
-If a Header is followed by a SubHeader, the Header container should have the  `fd-bar--header-with-subheader` modifier class.
+If a Header is followed by a SubHeader, the Header container should have the  `fd-bar--header-with-subheader` modifier class which is removing the element's box-shadow.

 {% capture bar-default-header-subheader %}
 <div><b>Desktop</b></div>